nortikin/sverchok/docs/nodes/viz/viewer_draw_curve.rst

 * **Display Curvature Comb**, **Comb Color**, **Comb Line Width**.
 Control display of curve's curvature comb.
 Curvature comb is not shown by default.
+* **Scale**.
+This parameter is available only when **Display Curvature Comb** parameter is enabled.
+This defines the scaling applied to curve normals used to display the curvature comb.
+The default value of 1.0 means that normals length will be equal to curve's curvature in corresponding points.

 Operators
 ---------